Peter Debbins: Foreign recruitment

-Debbins was arrested on August 21, 2020.
+Debbins was arrested on August 21, 2020 at his home in Gainesville, Virginia.

-Conviction

 On November 18, 2020, Debbins pleaded guilty in federal court in Alexandria, Virginia to one count of conspiracy to commit espionage, which carries a penalty of up to life in prison.

-Sentencing

-In May 2021, Debbins was sentenced to more than fifteen years in prison.
+In May 2021, U.S. District Judge Claude Hilton sentenced Debbins to 188 months in federal prison.
+Debbins is currently incarcerated at ADX Florence, the federal supermax in Florence, Colorado.
+According to the Federal Bureau of Prisons he is scheduled for release on December 28, 2033.